monster-js/monster-js/docs/main-concept/services.md

 # Services

-In Weco JS, services are a core feature that enables encapsulation of reusable business logic, allowing components and other services to access shared functions and resources seamlessly.
-Weco JS supports both **class-based services** and **function-based services**, which can be injected into other services or components.
+In Monster JS, services are a core feature that enables encapsulation of reusable business logic, allowing components and other services to access shared functions and resources seamlessly.
+Monster JS supports both **class-based services** and **function-based services**, which can be injected into other services or components.

 ## Creating a Service

-In Weco JS, services can be created as either a class or a function.
+In Monster JS, services can be created as either a class or a function.
 Both types of services can use dependency injection to utilize other services, promoting modular and maintainable code.

 ### 1. Class-based Services